collective/collective.elastic.ingest/README.rst

 collective.elastic.ingest
 =========================

-Celery-Tasks for ElasticSearch Integration for Plone content
+Celery-Tasks for ElasticSearch or OpenSearch integration for Plone content

 - auto-create ElasticSearch...
     - index